-Elements of Executive Compensation for Fiscal Year 2018
+Elements of Executive Compensation for Fiscal Year 2019

 Base Salary.
 The base salary of each of our named executive officers is reviewed by the Committee at the beginning of each fiscal year as part of the overall annual review of executive compensation.
 During the review of base salaries, the Committee considers the executive's qualifications and experience, scope of responsibilities and future potential, the goals and objectives established for the individual, his or her past performance and competitive salary practices both internally and externally.
 In addition to the annual reviews, the base salary of a particular executive may be adjusted during the course of a fiscal year, for example, in connection with a promotion or other material change in the executive's role or responsibilities.
-During fiscal year 2018, each of the named executive officers including the Chairman, CEO, CFO and COO, received a 3.0% cost-of-living increase to his base salary in May 2017.
+During fiscal year 2019, each of the named executive officers received a 3.0% cost-of-living increase to his base salary in May 2018.
 The base salary of each of our named executive officers is set forth in the Summary Compensation Table.